kalch/Docs/aspnet/hosting/aspnet-core-module.rst

 By `Rick Anderson`_

 In ASP.NET Core, the web application is hosted by an external process outside of IIS.
 The ASP.NET Core Module is an IIS 7.5+ module which is responsible for process management of  ASP.NET Core http listeners and to proxy requests to processes that it manages.
-This document provides an overview of how to configure the HTTP Platform Handler module for shared hosting of ASP.NET Core.
+This document provides an overview of how to configure the ASP.NET Core Module for shared hosting of ASP.NET Core.

 .. contents:: Sections:
   :local: